Kovah/blog.kovah.de/content/en/2020/static-site-hosting-vercel-vs-netlify/index.md

 {{< image img="netlify-deploy-process.png" alt="Netlify deployment process" modifier="right" >}}

 First, both Vercel and Netlify offer a _very_ similar free plan.
 Both make money with paid plans targeted at teams or high-volume sites, as well with add-ons like analytics or dynamic forms.
 As I run very small sites, don't have any specific requirements and also don't work in a team, the free plan is totally enough for me.
-Here are the key takeaways:
+Here are the key insights:

 * Netlify offers an expensive separate plan for their "High-Performance Edge network".
 Free websites are only deployed to 6 different locations around the world.
 * Both services have a 100 GB bandwidth limit for free plans.